memsql/workload-simulator/README.md

 live mode, which lets you monitor the performance of a running MemSQL instance.

 This project is under active, continuous development.
 Expect updates to come frequently as the feature set is built out.
 If you have suggestions for features, feel free to post them to the issues section of this repository or implement them and submit them as a pull request.
-If you build an interesting workload, we would love to include it in the samples directory.
+If you build an interesting workload, we would love to include it in the workloads directory.

 Requirements